vita-rust/cargo-vita/README.md

 ## Additional tools

-For a better development experience it is recommended to install additional modules on your Vita.
+For a better development experience, it is recommended to install the following modules on your Vita.

 ### vitacompanion

-When enabled, this module keeps a FTP server on your Vita running on port `1337`, as well as a TCP command server running on port `1338`.
+When enabled, this module keeps an FTP server on your Vita running on port `1337`, as well as a TCP command server running on port `1338`.

 - The FTP server allows you to easily upload `vpk` and `eboot` files to your Vita.
-This is FTP server is used by `cargo-vita` for the following commands and flags:
+This FTP server is used by `cargo-vita` for the following commands and flags:

   ```sh
   # Builds a eboot.bin, and uploads it to ux0:/app/TITLEID/eboot.bin